ilitygergo/thesis/README.md

 In this project, my task was to read, implement and compare 5 different thinning algorithms on greyscale pictures.

-The common method up until these attemts was to convert the greyscale image to black and white pictures and thin there.
+The common method up until these attemts was to convert the greyscale images to black and white pictures and thin the result.

-These algorithms are attempting to create a better solution.
+These algorithms provide a different approach.

-The
+The thinning
 *
 *

 To use these functions, you have to install the requirements first from the requirements.txt file with the command:
 > pip install -r requirements.txt